nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 The US federal government has [taken steps](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/Open_Timeline.md) towards mandating the open sharing of publications and data produced by US government funding.
 Additionally, there are several [global policies](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/global_policies.md) supporting the move to open science.

-Once an organization knows which policies are currently in place for open science within the organization, they can more easily compare those policies to official guidance and field best practices, moving to address any gaps.
+Once an organization knows which policies currently support open science, they can more easily compare those policies to government guidance and field best practices, and move to address any gaps.
 Additionally, organizations should examine the practices of the most popular journals or publication venues for the researchers of their organization.
 Any conflicting guidance should be noted, and addressed in the frameworks created for your organization.
-In some cases, organizations may need to provide greater detail or guidance than is currently avaialble, to account for the needs and practices of a particular community or scientific field.
+In some cases, organizations may need to provide greater detail or guidance than is currently available, to account for the needs and practices of a particular community or scientific field.

-Be sure to include your organization’s researchers and scientists in the process of creating any new policies; hold listening sessions, town halls, or office hours in which those most affected by these policies can provide feedback, and perhaps reveal barriers to their adoption.
+Be sure to involve your organization’s researchers and scientists in the process of creating any new policies; hold listening sessions, town halls, or office hours in which those most affected by these policies can provide feedback, and perhaps reveal barriers to adoption.

 **In need of discussion questions?
 Jump ahead to Section 2!**

 ### Step 5: Consider crafting an Open Science Action Plan for your organization.

 There are several cultural and institutional barriers which have prevented the adoption of open science in the past.
-Some of these are born from the academic incentive system, while others are reinforced by the desire to capitalize on research.
+Some of these are born from the academic incentive system, while others are reinforced by the desire to monetize research.
 Organizations with clear policies that support the sharing of resources, data, code, and results such that they can be utilized by others encourage the adoption of open science.

 Open Science Action Plans (OSAPs) are comprehensive strategy documents designed to advance adoption of open science practices.
 They should document: